 Gen Z is cost-conscious and is looking for affordable products, Hana said.

-“To provide good value for money is key to attract these consumers,” Hana said.
+“To provide good value for money is key to attracting these consumers,” Hana said.
 “But I also think Gen Z will pay and support brands that align with their values.
 Brands that are doing good in the world.
 And take a stand on issues that matter.”

 Read next: Is brand activism right for your brand?